-Interior Design
+Interior Architecture & Design

-The Interior Design Department offers two major options, a CIDA accredited Interior Design major or an Interior Design Merchandising major.
+The Interior Architecture & Design Department offers two major options, a CIDA accredited Interior Architecture & Design major or an Interior Design Merchandising major.

-Content within the Interior Design major addresses the changing complexities of the design and construction industry.
-Responding to modifications in the National Council for Interior Design Qualification (NCIDQ) certification examination pathways, this major provides students with multiple avenues to explore three-dimensional spaces.
-The program aims to develop professional design skills while empowering students to identify, research and creatively solve interior design problems.
-This knowledge and skill base establishes a solid foundation for successful design careers in many market sectors including sustainable design, healthcare, hospitality, corporate, and residential environments.
-The Interior Design major is accredited by the Council for Interior Design Accreditation (CIDA) and focuses on academic and professional development.
+Content within the Interior Architecture & Design major addresses the changing complexities of the design and construction industry.
+Preparing individuals for the National Council for Interior Design Qualification (NCIDQ) certification examination, this major provides students with multiple avenues to explore three-dimensional, interior spaces.
+The program aims to develop professional design skills while empowering students to identify, research and creatively solve design problems.
+The knowledge and skills learned establishe a solid foundation for successful design careers in many market sectors including sustainable design, healthcare, hospitality, corporate, and residential environments.
+The Interior Architecture & Design major is accredited by the Council for Interior Design Accreditation (CIDA) and focuses on both academic and professional development.

-The Interior Merchandising major provides students with professional interior communications and business knowledge and skills.
-This degree will enable the students to work in specialized management and sales sectors within the industry of interior designs.
-Merchandisers may be responsible for many facets within design field including collaborations with design, production and marketing professionals.
-The major will provide knowledge of industry trends such as color marketing, textiles/material advancements, and technology needs.
+The Interior Merchandising major provides students with professional design communication and business knowledge and abilities.
+This degree enables students to work in specialized management and sales sectors within the design and construction industry.
+Merchandisers may be responsible for aspects within the design field including collaborations with design, production and marketing professionals on social media platforms, design communications and advertising visuals.
+The major provides understanding of industry trends such as color marketing, product and material sales and merchandising, and innovations in technology.